Sepsis

-Sepsis requires immediate treatment with intravenous fluids and antimicrobials.
-Ongoing care often continues in an intensive care unit.
+Sepsis requires immediate treatment with intravenous fluids and antimicrobial medications.
+Ongoing care and stabilization often continues in an intensive care unit.
 If an adequate trial of fluid replacement is not enough to maintain blood pressure, then the use of medications that raise blood pressure becomes necessary.
 Mechanical ventilation and dialysis may be needed to support the function of the lungs and kidneys, respectively.
-A central venous catheter and an arterial catheter may be placed for access to the bloodstream and to guide treatment.
+A central venous catheter and arterial line may be placed for access to the bloodstream and to guide treatment.
 Other helpful measurements include cardiac output and superior vena cava oxygen saturation.
 People with sepsis need preventive measures for deep vein thrombosis, stress ulcers, and pressure ulcers unless other conditions prevent such interventions.
 Some people might benefit from tight control of blood sugar levels with insulin.
-The use of corticosteroids is controversial, with some reviews finding benefit, and others not.
+The use of corticosteroids is controversial, with some reviews finding benefit, others not.

-Disease severity partly determines the outcome.
-The risk of death from sepsis is as high as 30%, while for severe sepsis it is as high as 50%, and septic shock 80%.
+A person's age, immune system function, the virulence of the pathogen causing infection, the amount of microorganisms in the body causing infection (pathogen burden) all affect the incidence, severity and prognosis of sepsis.
+The risk of death from sepsis is as high as 30%, while for severe sepsis it is as high as 50%, and the risk of death from septic shock is 80%.
 Sepsis affected about 49 million people in 2017, with 11 million deaths (1 in 5 deaths worldwide).
-In the developed world, approximately 0.2 to 3 people per 1000 are affected by sepsis yearly, resulting in about a million cases per year in the United States.
+In the developed world, approximately 0.2 to 3 people per 1000 are affected by sepsis yearly.
 Rates of disease have been increasing.
-Some data indicate that sepsis is more common among males than females, however, other data show a greater prevalence of the disease among women.
-Descriptions of sepsis date back to the time of Hippocrates.
+85% of cases occurred in low or middle income countries with 40% of cases worldwide occurring in Sub-Saharan Africa.
+Some data indicate that sepsis is more common among men than women; however, other data show a greater prevalence of the disease among women.